LeptaSpace/zs/README.md

 Problem: I need a simpler way to show how ZeroMQ works for tutorials and conferences.
 Solution: a scriptable language that works with an interactive shell.

+Problem: I'd like to encourage other languages to implement the CZMQ semantics.
+Solution: provide a ZeroScript to C compiler, which targets CZMQ, and then make it easy for other languages to do the same.